Our Mission

 Family Connection – Communities in Schools of Athens

-University of Georgia – Tull School of Accounting
+University of Georgia - Public Service & Outreach

 Marian Welch-Quigley